March 30, 1980 – Deadly North Sea Gale

 According to historian James Key, in March 1951 the well had reached 10,500 feet deep before a blizzard ended operations.
 After resuming drilling on April 4, the well was perforated from 11,630 feet to 11,640 feet (using shaped charges, four holes per foot).
 Later that evening, “a new industry was born in North Dakota,” Key says.
 “This was the first major discovery in a new geologic basin since before World War II.”

-The U.S. Geological Survey in 2008 estimated undiscovered resources within the Williston Basin’s Bakken Formation alone could be as high as 3.65 billion barrels of oil and 1.85 trillion cubic feet of natural gas.
-A 2013 USGS estimate doubled those figures.
+The U.S. Geological Survey has estimated undiscovered resources within the Williston Basin’s Bakken Formation at volumes of 7.4 billion barrels of oil and 6.7 trillion cubic feet of natural gas.
+The 2013 USGS report included the Three Forks Formations in the Williston Basin Province of Montana, North Dakota, and South Dakota.

 April 5, 1976 – Strategic Oil Reserves